matana/kasimir-player/Readme.md

 ### Installing RPi OS

 Install Raspberry Pi OS using Raspberry Pi Imager which can be downloaded [here](https://www.raspberrypi.com/software/).
 We want to install the headless version of the RPi os (Raspberry Pi OS Lite) for performance reasons, since we don't need a monitor for the application.
 Besides the lower memory requirement, an additional advantage is the faster startup of the machine.
 Details of how to install the RPi os can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
+Note: The setup steps especially the bash commands are intended for the terminal (Mac OS), but can also be used on other Unix/Linux systems (slightly modified).

 ### Setup WiFi and SSH on Raspberry Pi

 #### tl;dr
 Since version 1.6 of the Raspberry Pi Imager you can use the advanced options to setup the hostname, ssh, user, wifi and language settings before flushing the sd card.
-The configuration can be activated by pressing `CTRL + SHIFT + X`, but since v1.7.1 the advanced options button is displayed in the main ui.
+The configuration can be activated by pressing `CTRL + SHIFT + X`, but since v1.7.1 the advanced options button is displayed after selecting a OS in the main ui.
 <p align="left">
 <img src="https://github.com/matana/kasimir-player/blob/main/docs/img_rpi_imger2.png" width="50%" height="50%">
 </p>